DRIVEN BASE

 Opinions and Advice

-• It would also be beneficial to ask positive questions to non-Japanese technical interns, such as “have your skills improved?”
+• It would also be beneficial to ask positive questions to non-Japanese technical interns, such as “Have your skills improved?”

 • Surveys of non-Japanese workers and technical interns can also raise awareness among suppliers.
 I recommend that the content of questions and corresponding answer choices be modified for more accurate risk assessment in the future.